ADLINK/ec-fwupd/README.md

 | cExpress-TL        | Ubuntu 20.04 LTS 64 bit |
 | cExpress-AR        | Ubuntu 20.04 LTS 64 bit |

+## How to Install

-2. Git clone the binary & driver from https://github.com/adlink/ec-fwupd.git on your target device
+1. Git clone the binary & driver from https://github.com/adlink/ec-fwupd.git on your target device

-3. Install the drive using below command.
+2. Install the drive using below command.

    ```
    $ cd ec-fwupd
    $ insmod ad-ec-fwupd.ko
    ```

-4. change the access permissions
+3. change the access permissions

    ```
    chmod 777 ad-ec-fwupd